Jim C. - United States Air Force

 Any military members claiming Idaho residency who are on a military furlough can purchase a combination hunting and fishing license for $17.50 (standard fee is $33.50).

 The Disabled Veterans Special Big Game Tag program allows qualified nonprofit organizations to apply for special big game hunt tags on behalf of a disabled veteran.
 This program is not limited to organizations based in the state of Idaho.
-Each year the Idaho Department of Fish and Game makes five tags available for disabled veterans for any deer, elk, antelope, mountain lion or moose hunt.
+Each year the Idaho Department of Fish and Game makes five tags available for disabled veterans for any deer, elk, pronghorn, mountain lion or moose hunt.
+An additional five tags may also be available during the year.
 Participating in this program nullifies any prerequisite licensing requirements.
 Participation is also based on a first come, first served and once-in-a-lifetime basis.
+The application form can be found here.

 Idaho residents who are disabled veterans may be eligible for special pricing on hunting licenses and tags.

-Nonresidents who are disabled veterans may be eligible for special pricing on hunting licenses and permits.
+Nonresidents who are disabled veterans may be eligible for special pricing on hunting license and permits.

 In order to qualify for DAV reduced pricing, veterans must supply a copy of their official VA disability percentage letter, which must certify a service-related disability rating of 40% or greater.